 My plan for both was to have a vaginal birth with an epidural whenever I felt I needed it.
 The two births were similar in many ways, but the second one was easier for a few reasons.

 For starters, it was much faster- 7 hours of labor vs. 22 hours, and 8 minutes of pushing vs. 90 minutes!

 I suppose my body learned how to be more efficient the second time.
 The other main difference was that I had no tearing with the second, after having many tears and stitches with the first.

 All in all, both were positive birth experiences but the second was close to perfect.

 35. Amy from The Briar Patch

 I experienced a rough pregnancy due to having a Bicornuate Uterus (a uterus with two ‘horns’ but one cervix).
-Baby had a sub-chorionic hemorrhage and marginal cord insertion in her placenta throughout the entire pregnancy, most likely because of the unnatural shape of my uterus that can cause placenta’s to abnormally attach to the uterine wall.
+The baby had a sub-chorionic hemorrhage and marginal cord insertion in her placenta throughout the entire pregnancy, most likely because of the unnatural shape of my uterus that can cause the placenta to abnormally attach to the uterine wall.

 However, I naturally went into labor at exactly 40 weeks.
 The same day I was going to be induced for the fear that the placenta would be able to sustain her if she went overdue.
 We arrived at the hospital at 4cm dilated after 6 hours of labor.

 Labored naturally until they broke my water around 6 cm.
 Them, I received an epidural around 8cm.
 The doctor manually turned my daughter’s face slightly as she was sunny-side up, to assist her further into the birth canal.